PBS

 The world needs to hear this story.
 Watch it HERE.

-“How Saba Kept Singing” is now available with Education Resources, Lessons Plans, Film Clips and Discussion Guides – along with short clips and the film itself.
+Teachers, Educators, Community Leaders: “How Saba Kept Singing” is now available with Education Resources, Lessons Plans, Film Clips and Discussion Guides – along with short clips and the film itself.
 Consider incorporating the documentary into your curriculum this year.
-Join the journey with my grandfather to learn about the Holocaust.
+Encourage your community to join the journey with David Wisnia to learn more about the Holocaust.

 >> www.retroreport.org/education/resources/how-saba-kept-singing-film-screening